modio/modio-docs/public/en-us/game-integration/unity/cs-ref.md

 public static async Task<Error> StartTempModSession(List<ModioId> tempMods, bool appendCurrentSession
 ```

 Will start a temporary mod session.
+Use this when you want mods to exist only for the current session of the
+games running.

 ###### Parameters